A nonlinear quantum neural network framework for entanglement engineering

 \subsection{The architecture and optimization task}

-Throughout this work, we make use of the $\mathbf{U}^{\varkappa}$ only to build our networks, which, in general, we define with the symbol $\mathcal{U}_{\rm topology}^{\varkappa}$, whose definition we introduce below.
-Each network possesses a specific topology, which describes how each $\bmgate$ operation (or gate) connects to couples of qubits.
-So, a network topology can simply be described as a list $\left[(A_1,B_1)\dots(A_n,B_n)\right]$ to apply to our $n$ gates.
+Throughout this work, we make use of the $\mathbf{U}^{\varkappa}$ only to build our networks, which, in general, we define with the symbol $\mathcal{U}_{\rm topology}^{\varkappa}$, whose definition we now introduce.
+Each network possesses a specific topology, which describes how each $\bmgate$ operation (or gate) connects pairs of qubits.
+So, a network topology can simply be described as a list $\left[(A_1,B_1)\dots(A_n,B_n)\right]$ to apply to our $n$ gates. $A_n$ and $B_n$ are labels through which we refer to the qubits targeted by the $n$th operation.
 In this work, we make use of 2 key topologies, random (RN), staircase (SC):

 with $n$ the number of qubits\footnote{note that for having $n$ applied gates, the labels must range from 0 to $n$}.
 The SC topology has been studied in theoretical network complexity studies to determine an optimal method to build a unitary operation from Haar-random two-qubit quantum gates \cite{HaarStaircase-Haferkamp2022} and is also the same implemented for linear graph states \cite{GraphStates}.